dslab-epfl/svshi/svshi/documentation/documentation.md

 However, what about Machine Learning based behaviours or functions that would connect to external services?
 For now, this is not possible using existing solutions.
 There exists servers (like _ComfortClick_ [[7]](#7)) that connect onto the KNX bus and let the programmer develop more complex rules but the programming language is not a standard one and ML and external services are not available.
 These solutions are not numerous and some of the existing ones are in end-of-life state (like _Lifedomus_ from DeltaDore [[6]](#6)).

-There also exists logical module but these allow the programmer to design logic circuits using gates on a GUI inside ETS to connect in/out pin of the device to group addresses.
+There also exists logical module but these allow the programmer to design logic circuits using gates on a GUI inside ETS to connect in/out pins of the device to group addresses.
 This is cumbersome and extremely low level so these are not a viable option for advanced behaviours.

 We think that the KNX ecosystem lacks a way to program in established programming languages or at least a way to enter complex sets of rules directly.
 It also lacks a way of verifying that a configuration is safe and implements the desired behaviour and does not provide a tool to check that this behaviour is preserved through updates of the installation.